TomLorenzi/Blog/content/posts/remove-momentjs.md

 As a personnal recommendation I will tell you to use date-fns (https://date-fns.org/).
 This is a way more compact lib and you can also only import the functions you need.

-It means that if you only want to check if you're string is matching a specifc date format you can only import your `isMatch` function like this :
+It means that if you only want to check if your string is matching a specifc date format you can only import your `isMatch` function like this :

 ```js
 import { isMatch } from 'date-fns'